strikeout/mylar/README.md

 3. use Meteor.loginWithIDP to login the user, no arguments needed

-(you can still use server-side Accounts.onCreateUser if useful)
+(you can still use server-side Accounts.onCreateUser if useful, which should return the (modified) user object)

-3. disable search unless you have the crypto plugin:
+4. disable search unless you have the crypto plugin (on client):

    principal_enable_search(false);